Podveky: Etymology

-The name was derived from the Old Czech word poděvek, denoting a person who hides or throws something away, but also a weakling or a desperate person.
+The name Podveky was derived from the Old Czech word poděvek, denoting a person who hides or throws something away, but also a weakling or a desperate person.
 The initial name of the village was Poděveky, meaning "the village where poděveks live".
 At the turn of the 14th and 15th centuries, the name was distorted to Podveky.

 Geography

 Podveky is located 23 km southwest of Kutná Hora and 42 km southeast of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the hill Čihadlo at 486 m above sea level.
 Several brooks originate in the municipal territory.

 History

 The first written mention of Podveky is from 1295.
-From the second half of the 17th century until the establishment of an independent municipality in 1848, Podveky was a part of the Rataje estate.
+From the second half of the 17th century until the establishment of an independent municipality in 1848, Podveky was part of the Rataje estate.

 Transport

 The railway line Kolín–Ledečko crosses the northern part of the municipality, but there is no train station.
 The municipality is served by the station in neighbouring Rataje nad Sázavou.